Hotel Bristol, Belgrade: Historically

-The Hotel Bristol has 52 rooms (3 three-bed, 39 two-bed and 10 one-bed), 11 apartments (5 small, 3 large, 2 lux and the "Golden" or the "Rockefeller" apartment).
-There are also an aperitif bar, two national cuisine restaurants with 250 seats, beer lounge with 40 seats, "Little Salon" with 55 seats and the pastry shop.
-The Golden or the Rockefeller suite is the most luxurious in the hotel, and the largest, with 70 m2.
-It is equipped with the Louis XVI style furniture, including the golden-framed mirror from the 18th century.
-It is used as the location of many music videos and photo-editorials.
+Historically, The Hotel Bristol had 52 rooms (3 three-bed, 39 two-bed and 10 one-bed), 11 apartments (5 small, 3 large, 2 lux and the "Golden" or the "Rockefeller" apartment).
+There where also an aperitif bar, two national cuisine restaurants with 250 seats, beer lounge with 40 seats, "Little Salon" with 55 seats and the pastry shop.
+The Golden or the Rockefeller suite was the most luxurious in the hotel, and the largest, with 70 m2.
+It was equipped with the Louis XVI style furniture, including the golden-framed mirror from the 18th century.
+It was used as the location of many music videos and photo-editorials.